garfix/nli-go/doc/manual/knowledge-engineer/proper-nouns.md

     { rule: np_comp4(P1) -> np(E1) marry(P1) to(P1) np(E2),     sense: marry(P1, E1, E2) }

 It introduces two noun phrases (E1 and E2).
-You define their types in predicates.json:
+You define their types in predicates.relation:

-    "marry": { "entityTypes": ["event", "person", "person"] },
+    marry(event, person, person)

 Both noun phrases are persons.
 This type of definition is called s-selection (semantic selection of predicate arguments).